 Writing to read replicas

 An application can send write requests to read replicas, but these write requests are internally redirected to the source of truth.
-This is because the read replicas are aware of the topology of the cluster.
+This is possible because the read replicas are aware of the topology of the universe.

 Read replicas vs. eventual consistency